 Organizing an archive based on any sizable collection representing many members of a community is not without some trials along the way.
 Wild Dog Archives seeks to be transparent in our process toward achieving our vision and mission.
-We have received inquiries from the community to which these memories belong and, to dispel any myths or alternative retellings about how Wild Dog Archives came to be, you can read our frequently asked questions to learn more about the acquisition.

 How did you “acquire” this collection?
 What does that mean and who did it belong to?